Introduction 👋

 Table of contents 🧾

-the table of contents is a predefined block that will show all Content that is formatted as document title, heading or subheading.
-It can be inserted into columns or tables to reduce its width and allow you to place other content next to it.
+The table of contents is a predefined block that shows all content that is formatted as document title, heading or subheading.
+To reduce its width or place other content alongside it, insert the table of contents into a column or table.

-Hint💡: All items in the table of contents are anchor links that will automatically added - even to PDF files!
+Hint💡: All items in the table of contents are automatically created as anchor links - even in exported PDF files!

 Signature Blocks 🖋️

-Now to add signature blocks you can simply drag & drop them from the [Signatures] submenu to the document or template.
-A signature container will automatically be created for the placed block:
+To add signature blocks, drag & drop them from the [Signatures] submenu to the document or template.
+Signature containers are automatically created for the placed block:

-Inside the signature container you can align the single blocks by clicking in the top-left corner of the signature container.
+To align signature blocks inside a signature container, click in the top-left corner of the container.

-Signature Blocks and / or containers can always be deleted by clicking its [Bin] icon.
+To delete Signature Blocks and / or containers, click its [Bin] icon.
 Signature containers will also indicate unplaced signature blocks and allow you to add or create signature blocks.

 Party placeholders 🎉

-For each party that was added to the document, even those only containing a reference yet, you can also use placeholders for:
+Placeholders are available for each party added to a document, even those only containing a reference.
+Available placeholders include:

 Name (of the person or business, depending on party type)